 The Maghreb School aims to promote the training and education of paediatric endocrinologists in French–speaking North African countries.
 For five days, an international faculty of French-speaking teachers and 25 students cover selected topics in paediatric endocrinology and diabetes.
 The seminar features interactive lectures by the teachers, student case presentations, research project workshops and small-group meetings.
 The School is designed for doctors in training who have at least 3 years of experience in paediatrics; six months or more of experience in endocrinology; and who hope to develop a career with a major interest in paediatric endocrinology.

-The next Maghreb School will be held in in Casablanca, Morocco from 23rd to 27th November 2021.
+POSTPONEMENT: The next ESPE Maghreb School will be held in Casablanca, Morocco in Spring 2022.

 The Maghreb School is supported by an educational grant from Novo Nordisk Health Care AG, Switzerland.

 - Delivery in French

 - Interactive lectures given by the teaching faculty

 - Critical evaluation of selected publications

 - Analysis of an e-learning case from the Maghreb